 CAPVA is known as a hidden harm.
-It is common for parents and young people to feel shame about this behaviour and alongside, the fear of criminalisation or having a child removed from the family this means that incidents often go unreported.
+It's common for parents and young people to feel shame about this behaviour, and many are scared that their child will be criminalised or removed from the family.
+As a result, CAPVA incidents often go unreported.

 Adding to this, there isn’t a universally agreed definition for CAPVA.
 This means that when families do report, the recording of incidents is inconsistent across agencies.